 - a.
-FIO2 requirement > 0.40; - b.
+Baseline FIO2 requirement > 0.40; - b.
 Positive-end expiratory pressure (PEEP) > 10 cm H2O; - c.
-Need for continuous invasive monitoring in adult patients. - B. Initial request for the first three months of non-invasive home ventilator use for severe COPD, all of the following: - 1.
-An arterial blood gas PaCO2 measurement was done while awake and breathing at baseline and prescribed FIO2, which is greater than or equal to 52 mm Hg; - Prior to initiating therapy, sleep apnea and treatment with a continuous positive airway pressure device (CPAP) has been considered and ruled out.
-(Note: Formal sleep testing is not required if the medical record demonstrates that sleep apnea (Obstructive Sleep Apnea (OSA), CSA and/or CompSA) is not the predominant cause of awake hypercapnia or nocturnal arterial oxygen desaturation; - 3.
+Need for continuous invasive monitoring in adult patients. - B. Initial request for the first three months of noninvasive home ventilator use for severe COPD, all of the following: - 1.
+An arterial blood gas PaCO2 measurement was done while awake and breathing at baseline and prescribed FIO2, which is greater than or equal to 52 mm Hg; - 2.
+Prior to initiating therapy, sleep apnea and treatment with a continuous positive airway pressure device (CPAP) has been considered and ruled out.
+(Note: Formal sleep testing is not required if the medical record demonstrates that sleep apnea (Obstructive Sleep Apnea (OSA), CSA and/or CompSA) is not the predominant cause of awake hypercapnia or nocturnal arterial oxygen desaturation); - 3.
 Respiratory failure has failed to improve with an adequate trial of Bi-PAP, as evidenced by one of the following: (Note: PaCO2 levels may not normalize even with adequate response to Bi-PAP therapy.
 Failure to normalize PaCO2 levels alone is not considered a therapeutic failure of Bi-PAP); - a.
 Intolerance to Bi-PAP, as indicated by the member's/enrollee's request to discontinue nocturnal assisted ventilation; - b.
 Worsening dyspnea, hemodynamic instability, or unresponsive hypoxemia; - c.
-Signs of respiratory failure: include tachypnea (respiratory rate >24/min) and respiratory acidosis (e.g., pH <7.35); - 4.
+Signs of respiratory failure, including tachypnea, increased work of breathing, hypoxemia, hypercapnia and/or respiratory acidosis (e.g., pH <7.35); - 4.
 None of the following contraindications: - a.
-FIO2 requirement > 0.40; - b.
+Baseline FIO2 requirement > 0.40; - b.
 PEEP > 10 cm H2O; - c.
-Need for continuous invasive monitoring. - C. Initial request for the first three months of non-invasive home ventilator use for obesity hypoventilation syndrome (also known as the Pickwickian Syndrome), all of the following: - 1.
+Need for continuous invasive monitoring. - C. Initial request for the first three months of noninvasive home ventilator use for obesity hypoventilation syndrome (OHS) (also known as Pickwickian syndrome), all of the following: - 1.
 BMI greater than 30; - 2.
-An initial arterial blood gas PaCO2, done while awake and breathing the beneficiary's prescribed FIO2, is greater than or equal to 45 mm Hg; - 3.
-Respiratory failure has failed to improve with an adequate trial of Bi-PAP as evidenced by one of the following: (Note: PaCO2 levels may not normalize even with adequate response to Bi-PAP therapy.
+An initial arterial blood gas PaCO2, done while awake and breathing the beneficiary's prescribed FIO2, is \geq 45 mm Hg; - 3.
+Signs of respiratory failure have failed to improve with an adequate trial of Bi-PAP as evidenced by one of the following: (Note: PaCO2 levels may not normalize even with adequate response to Bi-PAP therapy.
 Failure to normalize PaCO2 levels alone is not considered a therapeutic failure of Bi-PAP); - a.
 Intolerance to Bi-PAP, as indicated by the member's/enrollee's request to discontinue nocturnal assisted ventilation; - b.
 Worsening dyspnea, hemodynamic instability, or unresponsive hypoxemia; - c.
-Signs of respiratory failure: include tachypnea (respiratory rate >24/min) and respiratory acidosis (e.g., pH <7.35). - d.
-An arterial blood gas PaCO2, done during sleep or immediately upon awakening, and breathing the beneficiary's prescribed FIO2, shows the beneficiary's PaCO2 worsened greater than or equal to 7 mm HG compared to the original result (see C.2);
+Signs of respiratory failure, including tachypnea, increased work of breathing, hypoxemia, hypercapnia, and/or respiratory acidosis (e.g., pH <7.35). - d.
+An arterial blood gas PaCO2, done during sleep or immediately upon awakening, and breathing the beneficiary's prescribed FIO2, shows the beneficiary's PaCO2 worsened greater than or equal to 7 mm Hg compared to the original result (see C.2);